 All you need to do is wrap yarn around the cone and add a cotton ball to the top.
 This completes the simple elf hat.
 Anything else you add will add your own personality.
 Use sequins and more to customize.

 One fun thing to do is use hemp rope to wrap around to give a rustic look.
 You can also add burlap to these to give it more of a country flare.
 Or, use rainbow yarn for a great statement piece on your tree.

 Paper mache is a really fun way to decorate just about any craft.
-In this case, you can either paint over the paper mache or leave it to represent a more sophisticated look in a room any time of the year.
+In this case, you can either paint over the paper mache or leave it to represent a divine look in a room any time of the year.

 If you do paint them, they just might look like an Easter decoration, so be careful doing so.
 If you want to use them instead of real eggs for Easter due to an allergy or the smell, then this is a great alternative.

-This cement sign isn’t really made of cement at all.
+This cement sign is not cement at all.
 It is completely made of cement at all.
-It is just a foam heart cut out and painted to look like cement.
-You’d be surprised how light it is when it looks like this.
+It is just a foam heart cut out to look like cement.
+Though it may surprise you how light it is when it looks like this.